finbourne/lusid-sdk-csharp-preview/sdk/docs/StructuredResultDataApi.md

 > GetDataMapResponse GetDataMap (string scope, Dictionary<string, DataMapKey> requestBody)

-[EXPERIMENTAL] Get the result address definition maps from the store
+[EXPERIMENTAL] Get data map

-Get one or more result address definition map from a single scope.
-Each item can be identified by its invariant Data Map key, which can be thought of as a permanent URL.
-For each id LUSID will return the most recent matched item.
-In the request each structured result data id must be keyed by a unique correlation id.
-This id is ephemeral and is not stored by LUSID.
-It serves only as a way to easily identify each item in the response.
-The response will return three collections.
-One, the successfully retrieved structured result data.
-Two, those that had a  valid identifier but could not be found.
-Three, those that failed because LUSID could not construct a valid identifier from the request.
-For the ids that failed to resolve or could not be found a reason will be provided explaining why that is the case.
-It is important to always check the failed and not found sets for any unsuccessful results.
+Retrieve one or more structured result store address definition data maps from a particular scope.
+Each data map can be identified by its invariant key, which can be thought of as a permanent URL.
+For each ID, LUSID returns the most recently matched item.
+In the request, each data map must be keyed by a unique correlation ID.
+This ID is ephemeral and not stored by LUSID.
+It serves only to easily identify each data map in the response.
+The response returns three collections.
+The first contains successfully retrieved data maps.
+The second contains those with a  valid identifier but that could not be found.
+The third contains those that failed because LUSID could not construct a valid identifier from the request.
+For the IDs that failed to resolve or could not be found, a reason is provided.
+It is important to check the failed sets for any unsuccessful results.

 ### Example